slackapi/template-announcement-approvals/README.md

 ---

-This app will send announcements into a channel of your choice.
-Users can DM this app to get their announcements into a review queue.
-Once the approver gives the thumbs up, the announcement will be posted to public.
+This app lets its bot to post an approved message into a public channel- A user DMs to bot to create an announcement, and once it is approved by another user, the message will be posted to public.

 User A ("girlie_mac") wants to announce about donuts on `#random` channel, and User B ("Slack Boss") approves it: